pradyunsg/furo/docs/customisation/logo.md

 # Adding a logo

 Logos are a point of recognition and an important part of branding.
-Furo support adding your project's logo at the top of the navigational (left) sidebar, like most other Sphinx themes.
+Furo supports adding your project's logo at the top of the navigational (left) sidebar, like most other Sphinx themes.

 ## Same logo for light and dark mode